YOUR SARASOTA & BRADENTON BURGLARY LAWYERs

 A “conveyance” is defined as “any motor vehicle, ship, vessel, railroad vehicle or car, trailer, aircraft, or sleeping car.”
 The law also states that taking apart any portion of a conveyance is considered “entering” for purposes of prosecuting a defendant for burglary.
 So, stealing a car’s catalytic converter, for example, would be considered burglary of a conveyance under Florida law.
 Burglary of an unoccupied conveyance carries up to five years in prison, five years of probation and a $5,000 fine.
 Burglary of an occupied conveyance carries up to 15 years in prison, 15 years of probation and a $10,000 fine.

 Burglary is subject to a mandatory minimum prison sentence in many cases, and there are a variety of factors that can increase or decrease the penalties at stake in any particular case.
 But, all burglary charges are felonies, and having a felony conviction on your record can negatively impact the rest of your life regardless of the criminal penalties imposed.
+Thus, it’s important to consult with a Sarasota or Bradenton burglary attorney quickly after your arrest.

 In Florida, burglary is a first-degree felony that could carry a sentence of life in prison.